harshitshah4/lc3-go/README.md

 A LC-3 Virtual Machine implementation in GO

 This is a simple project written to demonstrate LC-3 VM .

+### About LC3
-LC-3 is a fictional VM used to teach graduate students .
-LC-3 have smaller instruction sets .
+* is a fictional VM used to teach graduate students about assembly .
+* forms basis to understand the working of a Virtual Machine

 This VM is originally based on [article](https://justinmeiners.github.io/lc3-vm/index.html) written by [@justinmeiners](https://github.com/justinmeiners) and [@rpendleton](https://github.com/rpendleton)